 Before you get your general contractor's license in Alabama, you'll need to tick a few boxes as you start the application process.
 For an AL general contractor license (also called a prime contractor license), you must provide:

-Alabama has a more in-depth process for obtaining a general contractor's license than some other states.
-It's important to ensure you have all the paperwork ready ahead of time.
-You’ll need your financial statements and must register your business with the state.
+Alabama has a more in-depth process for obtaining a general contractor’s license than some other states.
+Ensure you have all the paperwork ready ahead of time.
+You’ll need your financial statements and you must register your business with the state.

 Since three references are required from people who have supervised you on a project, you’ll need to have enough work experience to appease the board.